ng-Classic/ng-classic/aio/content/guide/upgrade.md

 *   `app/phone-list/phone-list.module.ts`

 The external typings for AngularJS may be uninstalled as well.
-The only ones you still need are for Jasmine and Angular Classicpolyfills.
+The only ones you still need are for Jasmine and Angular Classic polyfills.
 The `@angular-classic/upgrade` package and its mapping in `systemjs.config.js` can also go.

 <code-example format="shell" language="shell">

-npm uninstall &commat;angular/upgrade --save npm uninstall &commat;types/Angular Classic&commat;types/angular-animate &commat;types/angular-cookies &commat;types/angular-mocks &commat;types/angular-resource &commat;types/angular-route &commat;types/angular-sanitize --save-dev
+npm uninstall &commat;angular/upgrade --save npm uninstall &commat;types/Angular Classic &commat;types/angular-animate &commat;types/angular-cookies &commat;types/angular-mocks &commat;types/angular-resource &commat;types/angular-route &commat;types/angular-sanitize --save-dev

 </code-example>